-Authority to document their plans and procedures relating to the securing of their networks from cyber threats and attacks, either as part of existing network development and quality of service plans, or as a separate and dedicated plan addressing how the network will be developed and maintained, and quality of service assured in relation to cybersecurity.
+Authority to document their plans and procedures relating to the securing of their networks from cyber threats and attacks, either as part of existing network development and quality of service plans, or as a separate and dedicated plan addressing how the network will be developed and maintained, and the quality of service assured in relation to cybersecurity.
 The cybersecurity procedures should also include those related to the response to cyberattacks and the reporting of the cyberattacks.
+Where the Authority deems these plans inadequate in relation to network development and quality of service, operators shall revise accordingly to address the concerns identified by the Authority.

-These plans shall be developed within one year of these guidelines being effective and operators are directed to do so by the Authority.
+These plans shall be developed within one year of these guidelines being effective and operators are directed to do so by the Authority and shall address the main thematic areas as outlined in these guidelines.
 Plans should also be reviewed at least annually, or when a major threat is identified, to ensure they are relevant to the threat assessment conducted or published by TT-CSIRT and other recognised cybersecurity authorities and resources.
 In addition to the plans being reviewed, the independent testing of the networks and systems under the plans is also to be conducted, annually, and can include desktop simulations, vulnerability assessments, security penetration testing, governance and access control reviews, and security monitoring and detection audits.